Li (unit): Ri in Japan and Korea

-The present day Korean ri (리, 里) and Japanese ri (里) are units of measurements that can be traced back to the Chinese li (里).
+The present day Korean ri/li (리, 里) and Japanese ri (里) are units of measurement that can be traced back to the Chinese li (里).

-Although the Chinese unit was unofficially used in Japan since the Zhou Dynasty, the countries officially adopted the measurement used by the Tang Dynasty (618–907 AD).
+Although the Chinese unit was unofficially used in Japan since the Zhou dynasty, the countries officially adopted the measurement used by the Tang dynasty (618–907 AD).
 The ri of an earlier era in Japan was thus true to Chinese length, corresponding to six chō (c.
 500–600 m), but later evolved to denote the distance that a person carrying a load would aim to cover on mountain roads in one hour.
 Thus, there had been various ri of 36, 40, and 48 chō.
 In the Edo period, the Tokugawa shogunate defined 1 ri as 36 chō, allowing other variants, and the Japanese government adopted this last definition in 1891.
 The Japanese ri was, at that time, fixed to the metric system, 216/55 ≈ 3.93 kilometres or about 2.44 miles.
 Therefore, one must be careful about the correspondence between chō and ri.
 See Kujūkuri Beach (99-ri beach) for a case.

 In South Korea, the ri currently in use is a unit taken from the Han dynasty (206 BC–220 AD) li.
 It has a value of approximately 392.72 meters, or one tenth of the ri.
-The Aegukga, the national anthem of South Korea, and the Aegukka, the national anthem of North Korea, both mention 3,000 ri, which roughly corresponds to 1,200 km, the approximate longitudal span of the Korean peninsula.
+The Aegukga, the national anthem of South Korea, mentions 3,000 ri, which roughly corresponds to 1,200 km, the approximate longitudinal span of the Korean peninsula.

-In North Korea the Chollima Movement, a campaign aimed at improving labour productivity along the lines of the earlier Soviet Stakhanovite movement, gets its name from the word "chollima" which refers to a thousand-ri horse (chŏn + ri + ma in North Korean Romanization).
+In North Korea the Chollima Movement, a campaign aimed at improving labour productivity along the lines of the earlier Soviet Stakhanovite movement, gets its name from Chŏllima, a mythical thousand-ri horse (chŏn + ri + ma in North Korean Romanization).

+The Korean traditional song "Arirang" mentions one travelling 10 ri.